 The Code of Virginia provides local governments with the authority to offer increased density to developers in exchange for the construction of affordable housing.
 Increased density in exchange for affordable housing is the only vehicle through which Virginia jurisdictions can incent affordable housing in new development.
-Albemarle County employs the density bonus through two mechanisms, density bonus provisions for certain residential zoning areas (Chapter 18 Sections 13.4.3, 14.4.3, 15.4.3, 16.4.3, 17.4.3 and 18.4.3 of the Albemarle County Zoning Code); and developer proffers for affordable housing program provides developers the option of a 30% increase in density in exchange for at least 50% of the additional units gained through increased density being offered as affordable housing.
+Albemarle County employs the density bonus through two mechanisms, density bonus provisions for certain residential zoning areas (Chapter 18 Sections 13.4.3, 14.4.3, 15.4.3, 16.4.3, 17.4.3 and 18.4.3 of the Albemarle County Zoning Code); and developer proffers for affordable housing related to rezoning and special use permit applications.
+The density bonus for affordable housing program provides developers the option of a 30% increase in density in exchange for at least 50% of the additional units gained through increased density being offered as affordable housing.
 Through the proffer system, Albemarle County has worked with developers seeking a density increase through a rezoning or special use permit application to ensure a minimum of 15% of the total housing units in the development are provided as affordable housing.

 Due to conflicts between the county's density bonus program and density recommendations outlined in the Comprehensive Plan, few developers have taken advantage of this bonus program.
 The county has had greater success adding affordable units to the housing stock through the acceptance of developer proffers.
-Since 2004, developers have proffered approximately 1,146 - 1,42427 affordable units in exchange for higher densities secured through rezonings and/or special use permits.
+Since 2004, developers have proffered approximately $1,146 - 1,424^{25}$ affordable units in exchange for higher densities secured through rezonings and/or special use permits.
 However, in 2016, the Virginia legislature amended the State's proffer legislation limiting local governments' abilities to accept proffers for affordable housing.